 A company called the Electro String Company that was founded by George Beauchamp, Adolph Rickenbacker, and Paul Barth developed the first electric guitars that were marketed to the general public.
 Affectionately called frying pans, these guitars were made of aluminum and were played on a person's lap using a steel slide much like today's steel guitar.

 Since the frying pan was a success, the Gibson guitar company built their first electric guitar that they named the ES-150, which is a legend today.
 Despite a major problem that involved vibration, electric guitars were quickly gaining in popularity.
-The only remedy that was available was to build a guitar that had a solid body that would not vibrate so easily.
+The only available remedy was to build a guitar that had a solid body that would not vibrate so easily.

 The first solid body electric guitar is surrounded by a lot of controversy.
 Les Paul, a guitar legend, developed his solid body guitar by attaching a Gibson neck to a solid piece of wood and called it The Log, with affection.